IHE/HIE-Whitepaper/README.md

 ![](images/centralized-models.png)

-**Figure 3-2: Data Flow for Centralized Discovery and Retrieve Sharing Models.**
+**Figure 3-2: Data Flow for Centralized Discovery and Retrieve Sharing Models**

 Figure 3-2 shows a MHDS community, and a XDS community;  with clients publishing on the left side and clients consuming on the right side.
 Note that MHD clients are shown with the ability to be accessing the XDS Affinity Domain using the MHD API.
 This figure is showing the relationship of the profiles and actors, but is not depicting all possible deployment architectures.

 ![](images/federation-models.png)

-**Figure 3-3: Data Flow for Federalization Discovery and Retrieve Sharing Models.**
+**Figure 3-3: Data Flow for Federalization Discovery and Retrieve Sharing Models**

 Figure 3-3 shows a deployment depicting set of communities that are linked by the [XCPD](http://profiles.ihe.net/ITI/TF/Volume1/ch-27.html) for patient discovery, and [XCA](http://profiles.ihe.net/ITI/TF/Volume1/ch-18.html) for federated Query for Documents and Retrieve Documents.
 On the Left side are [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) and [MHD](http://profiles.ihe.net/ITI/TF/Volume1/ch-33.html) style clients.
 In this case the Publication functionality is supported as they are interacting locally with an XDS Affinity Domain.